kindohm/halo-multiplayer-for-absolute-beginners/README.md

 ###Needler technique

 The Needler is perhaps the least-understood weapon in the game.
-In Halo 3, the Needlers have been given a boost in their power, but can no longer be dual-wielded.
+In Halo, the Needlers have been given a boost in their power, but can no longer be dual-wielded.
 The Needler fires needles that explode after impacting their target.
 The objective is to rapidly fire as many needles into your opponent as you can, then let the explosion kill them.
 One needle has a very small explosion,